chefgs/terraform_repo/.github/ISSUE_TEMPLATE/other-issues-and-readme-requests.md

 ---
-name: Other isses and Readme changes
+name: Other issues and Readme requests
 about: Describe this issue template's purpose here.
 title: ''
 labels: ''